 Don’t think about what you haven’t done, or how much work it’s going to take to get you to where you want to be.
 Don’t think about how out of shape you are, or how terrible it is that it’s been so long since you last exercised.
 Overthinking is momentum’s enemy.
 Let the past stay in the past, and just do something.

 The key word here is acquaintance—not friend.
 Someone you want to impress, someone in your industry, someone you feel you cannot cancel on for one reason or another.
 Being locked into a workout date with someone you can't cancel on is a pretty good method to avoid bailing.
 See, the beauty of semi-strangers is that, like when you’re first dating someone new, you’re on your best behavior.
-I’d feel bad, but wouldn’t hesitate to cancel on a best friend, family member, etc., if I was too tired to work out.
+You might feel bad, but wouldn’t hesitate to cancel on a best friend, family member, etc., if you're too tired to work out.
 They’d understand.

 If you’ve locked yourself in with someone you don’t know that well—a new coworker, a friend of your boyfriend’s friend—it’s too awkward to bail.
 You can’t.
 You might even regret having arranged a workout date when you have no method of escape, but as the saying goes, you never regret working out.
 It's a way of forcing yourself to exercise at times I never otherwise would have.

-Relatedly, sign up for classes that require you to reserve a space in order to attend.
+Sign up for classes that require you to reserve a space in order to attend.
 Most places have a cut-off window of when it’s too late to cancel and you’ll get charged regardless.
 Sign up on the day-of, and let yourself miss the cut-off window.
 Unless you're fine with wasting money, you’ll feel obligated (in a good way!) to plan your day around making the class—i.e. getting your work done, or taking a break to attend the class and finishing up afterwards.